acidDrain/npcgen/README.md

 ### Input Needs

-Allow the user to rank the priority of the `Attributes`.
-When a user selects a `Class`, the current `Attribute` assignments should clear/reset.
-The `Attribute`s should update to reflect the new `Class` priority configuration.
+Allow the user to rank the priority of the `Ability Scores`.
+When a user selects a `Class`, the current `Ability` assignments should clear/reset.
+The `Ability`s should update to reflect the new `Class` priority configuration.

-The `Class` `Attribute` priorities should be user modifiable after selecting a `Class`.
+The `Class` `Ability` priorities should be user modifiable after selecting a `Class`.

-The user chosen `Race` should support adding a bonus to `Attribute` score(s).
+The user chosen `Race` should support adding a bonus to `Ability` score(s).

 #### Future Requirements